mongodb-industry-solutions/leafy_airline/README.md

 ### Pub/Sub Topic

+This demo manages data by using PubSub topics to distribute the data between the different microservices.
+Consequently, setting up the neccessary PubSub topics is crucial for this deployment to work correctly.

+The demo works using 2 main topics:

+* **Real-time data topic**:

+  This topic will manage the plane simulated data (or real plane data if available).
+This data should be published in the topic in real-time , as it will be used for analytical purposes in the application.

+* **Application data topic**:

+  This topic will manage the application data for route and disruption status, which are static for mostly all the flight (minus minor changes or optimization).
+This data should be the published only when it is altered rather than every second.

+To set up both topics , follow these steps for each of them:

+1. Navigate to the **GCP Console**.
+2. Access the **Navigation Menu** on the left side of the tab and go to **Pub/Sub**.
+You can also search for this service in the searchbar located on top of this same tab.
+3. Click **Create Topic** and include your desired configuration

+Now, your new topic should be created.
+You can check by accessing **Pub/Sub** -> **Topics** and reviewing the topics list.

+At this point, a default subscription should have also been automatically created for the topic.
+You can decide to keep this default subscription or either create a new one by clicking the desired topic in the list and then cliking **Create Subscription**

+At least one subscription must be created for each topic in order to set PubSub integrations correctly.

+***Integral connection to the app***

+Now that the topics and subscriptions are created, you will have to take some things into account to correctly set all GCP integrations:

+1. Ensure that your data source publishes data correctly in both topics
+2. Create Cloud Functions triggered by messages in the topics by following the steps in the **Cloud Functions** section

 ### Vertex AI Model

 The Vertex AI model is responsible for producing the analytical data required by your application.
 Follow these steps to train and deploy the model: